automation-tasks-rs/cargo_auto_lib/doc_comments/auto_encrypt_decrypt_with_ssh_mod.md

 ## SSH keys

 We already use SSH keys to connect to GitHub.
 And we use ssh-agent for easy work with SSH identities.
-I want to use the ssh key inside ssh-agent to encrypt the TOKEN and save it in a file.
+I want to use the SSH key inside ssh-agent to encrypt the TOKEN and save it in a file.

 The easy solution: encrypt with the Public key and then decrypt with the Private key.
 Problem: ssh-agent can only sign a message with the private key.
 Nothing more.
 It cannot decrypt with private key, because it would be a security risk.

-The security is based on the assumption that only the owner of the ssh private key can sign the message.
+The security is based on the assumption that only the owner of the[]SSHprivate key can sign the message.
-The user already uses the ssh private key and it uses ssh-agent to connect over ssh to GitHub.
+The user already uses theSSHprivate key and it uses ssh-agent to connect over SSH to GitHub.
-So the user already knows how important are ssh private keys and to keep them secure.
+So the user already knows how important are SSH private keys and to keep them secure.

 This could work also for other TOKENS, not just GitHub.

 Encryption

-1. ssh-agent must contain the chosen ssh identity.
+1. ssh-agent must contain the chosen SSH identity.
 Use ssh-add for this.
 2. Create a random message that will be used only by this code.
 It is not a secret.
 3. Sign this message.
 This will become the password for symmetric encryption.
 It is a secret.
 4. Input the token interactively in hidden input.
 It is a secret.